 Imagine Austin provides a vision for Austin's future, but our existing 30 year-old Land Development Code lacks the tools to help us realize that vision.
 Under our current Code, our fast growing city is facing a confusing and costly permitting process.
 This is contributing to rising housing costs, demolitions of homes and older affordable housing, gentrification and displacement of long-time communities.
-The current Code also limits A new land development code could enhance our ability to address risk of flooding, traffic congestion, and to provide more affordable housing options.
+The current Code also limits our ability to address risk of flooding, traffic congestion, and to provide more affordable housing options.